HachiroSan/AzanBot-Twitter/README.md

   </p>
 </p>

-## Prerequisite
-You need to set your system time to local timezone.

 ## Installation
+You need to set your system time to local timezone because script will be using system time to work.
-You need to have Python 3.
+You also need to have Python 3.
 (Project developed on Python 3.9.2)

 1. Clone the repository